How to recognize someone at work

 From all the research we did, we found this tip in every single article.
 Turns out it is extremely important to state specifically what you are recognizing people about.
 What exactly did they do?
 Why and how did it matter?
 It is vital to be specific because it identifies and reinforces the desired behavior.
 People feel the most valued when it’s sincere and attached to a specific performance or good outcome.
 Explain how the behavior made you feel.
 Point out the value added to the team or organization by the behavior.
 Susan Mazza believes that everyone who performs deserves recognition and their behavior and its results deserve reinforcement.

 2. Go beyond the “good job everyone”

-In order to recognize someone, say thank you often, in a specific and individual way.
+To recognize someone, say thank you often, in a specific and individual way.
 The more specific you are about what you’re appreciating or recognizing the better.
 It makes the recognition a lot more significant and the people that were recognized are more likely to sustain that practice in the future.
-The key is: get to know who people are, not just what they do.
+The key is: to get to know who people are, not just what they do.
 Know your people as individuals.
 Patti Johnson taught us that motivation is different for everyone, so understand the differences – no one size fits all!